-- 1. For the accounting professional, open or restore the file you have received from the client. - From the menu bar, select Company, Make General Journal Entries.
+- 1. For the accounting professional, open or restore the file you have received from the client. - 2.
+From the menu bar, select Company, Make General Journal Entries.
 Create the Journal Entry as you normally would.
-Click Save on the Main tab of the ribbon toolbar. - 3.
-From the displayed Make General Journal Entries transaction, on the Main tab of the ribbon toolbar, click Send GJEs icon.
-See Figure 16.22.
+Click Save on the Main tab of the ribbon toolbar. - From the displayed Make General Journal Entries transaction, on the Main tab of the ribbon toolbar, click the Send GJEs icon.
+See Figure 16.22. - 4.
+The Send General Journal Entries dialog box displays.

-Figure 16.22 Click the Send GJEs icon to send to your client.

-- 4. The Send General Journal Entries dialog box displays.
 Select a single journal entry or multiple journal entries.
 If needed, use the Dates or From and To fields to filter the displayed journal entries.
+See Figure 16.23.

+Click the Send GJEs icon to send to your client.

+Select a single journal entry or multiple entries

-See Figure 16.23. - Place a check in the box in front of each journal entry you want to send to the client.
+- Place a check in the box in front of each journal entry you want to send to the client.
 (Optional) Click Select All or Deselect All. - 6.
 Click the Email as Attachment button.
 QuickBooks utilizes the email program specified within your QuickBooks preferences.
 In the example in Figure 16.24, an Outlook email is created with instructions for your client.
 The journal entries are attached automatically.

-QuickBooks creates a ready-made email communication complete with instructions and attaches the journal entry or entries.
+QuickBooks creates a ready-made email communication, complete with instructions, and attaches the journal entry or entries.
 You do not need to browse to find and attach the entries.

 The business owner receives the email and clicks the attachment to add to the business owner's file.
 Recommend this method to your accountant, if the accountant has been sending a list of journal entries for you to enter manually.